-- ALL staff and volunteers are aware that they must refer allegations or concerns around staff (including supply staff) conduct to the Headteacher - ALL staff and volunteers are aware of the requirement to, and process of referring allegations or concerns around the Headteacher to the Chair of Governors and how to contact them - The Headteacher and/or Chair of Governors will discuss the allegation with the Local Authority Designated Officer (LADO) - CSAP procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p_allegations.html - ALL staff and volunteers remember that the welfare of the child is paramount and that they have a duty to inform Headteacher if any adult's conduct gives cause for concern - All staff recognise the importance of sharing and reporting low-level concerns (see below guidance on low-level concerns) surrounding staff or any adult in a position of trust to the Headteacher. - ALL staff are aware of the school's Whistle Blowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place - Staff are fully aware of Guidance for Safer Working Practice 2022 and Staff Code of conduct / Handbook and are aware of professional expectations of their own behaviour and conduct. - Further information, LADO information and flowchart of how allegations are managed:
+- ALL staff and volunteers are aware that they must refer allegations or concerns around staff (including supply staff and volunteers) conduct to the Headteacher - ALL staff and volunteers are aware of the requirement to, and process of referring allegations or concerns around the Headteacher to the nominated Governor and how to contact them - The Headteacher and/or Chair of Governors will discuss the allegation with the Local Authority Designated Officer (LADO) - CSAP procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p\allegations.html - ALL staff and volunteers remember that the welfare of the child is paramount and that they have a duty to inform the headteacher if any adult's conduct gives cause for concern - All staff recognise the importance of sharing and reporting low-level concerns (see below guidance on low-level concerns) surrounding staff or any adult in a position of trust to the headteacher. - ALL staff are aware of the school's Whistle Blowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place - Staff are fully aware of Guidance for Safer Working Practice 2022 and Staff Code of conduct / Staff Handbook and are aware of professional expectations of their own behaviour and conduct.